· Pavel Tkachenko · .md

 # +-------------------------------+------------+

-As you can see, my data are 66 MB and GIN, and the GiST indexes are 69 MB and 19 MB.
+As you can see, my data is 66 MB and GIN, and the GiST indexes are 69 MB and 19 MB.
 The indexes are starting to become larger than the data.
 The situation will become worse when your strings are longer and there are more trigrams.
 Be careful with these indexes and use them only if partial matching is often applied to some columns in the database.

 Partial indexes